George Buchanan: Modern publications and influence

 Polygon Books have published the poet Robert Crawford's selection of Buchanan's verse in Apollos of the North: Selected Poems of George Buchanan and Arthur Johnston (ISBN 1-904598-81-1) in 2006, the 500th anniversary of Buchanan's birth.

 In the lead-up to the anniversary Professor Roger Mason of the University of St Andrews has published A Dialogue on the Law of Kingship among the Scots, a critical edition and translation of George Buchanan's 'De Iure Regni apud Scotos Dialogus (ISBN 1-85928-408-6).

 Memorials

 A statue of Buchanan stands on the west-facing side of the Scott Monument on Princes Street, Edinburgh.
 It was sculpted by John Rhind.

 A memorial stained glass window stands in the south wall of Greyfriars Kirk.

 A bust of Buchanan is in the Hall of Heroes of the National Wallace Monument in Stirling.

 A monument was erected by public subscription in 1789 in the place of his birth, Killearn, Stirlingshire.
+It is attributed to the architect James Craig.